tonyskapunk/yctf/docs/adding-flags.md

 Adding a flag to **yctf** is easy.
 While the project is written using the [gin-gonic/gin](https://github.com/gin-gonic/gin) framework, you do not need extensive knowledge using the framework to add a flag.
 That said, some knowledge is beneficial for you to be able to create unique flags in your handlers.

-Each flag will require five additions to the cod base.
+Each flag will require five additions to the code base.

 ## Adding Metadatda

-Each flag has an entry in the `flags.json` file in the following format.
+Each flag has an entry in the [flags.json](../flags.json) file in the following format.

 ```json
 [